avirup88/bone_fracture_prediction_model/README.md

-Here’s a professional and updated README file for your GitHub repository, including mentions of the Streamlit app.

----

 # Bone Fracture Detection and Classification

 This repository contains a comprehensive pipeline for detecting and classifying bone fractures using deep learning.
 The implementation is designed for ease of use, scalability, and interpretability, and it includes a user-friendly Streamlit app for real-time predictions.